 The pull-up + push-up technique is a really good way to amplify the already great cardio exercise so that you burn even more body fat.

-There are also a couple of other really good variations of the classic Burpee that will essentially help you increase the intensity of the exercise and burn some more calories
+There are also a couple of other really good variations of the classic Burpee that can help you increase the intensity and burn some extra calories.

 Here are some great variations that you can test out: